CtrlK

 Completeness

-The description clearly answers both 'what' (systematically traces bugs backward through call stack, adding instrumentation to identify source of invalid data or incorrect behavior) and 'when' (when errors occur deep in execution and you need to trace back to find the original trigger), with an explicit 'Use when' clause.
+The description explicitly answers both 'what' (systematically traces bugs backward through call stack, adding instrumentation to identify source of invalid data or incorrect behavior) and 'when' ('Use when errors occur deep in execution and you need to trace back to find the original trigger').

 3 / 3